millaw/Sanitize-Custom-Fields-for-mod_security/README.md

 # Sanitize Custom Fields for mod_security

 ## Description
 This WordPress plugin prevents `mod_security` from blocking HTTP POST requests containing `<style>` and `<script>` tags in custom fields.
-It replaces these tags with placeholders before saving and restores them when displaying or previewing content.
+It replaces these tags with placeholders before saving and restores them when displaying.

 ## Features
 - ✅ **Automatically applies to all custom fields**